yaccob/ytools/README.md

 #### Output format `yaml` (default)

-With the `yaml` output format by default each match is output as a separate `yaml` document.
+With the `yaml` output format by default, each match is output as a separate `yaml` document.
 This way we achieve that the output is valid `yaml`.:

 ```
 🎼  ytools -p '$..chapters[*].description' input.yaml